bemit/satellite-app/README.md

 - `php cli <command> <..attr> <..b>`
 - like: `php cli version` or `php cli help`

-Register a command and automatically register it to the app:
+Create a command and automatically register it to the app:

 ```php
 <?php